Derry Girls’ blackboard goes on display as a museum piece

 The scene gave rise to the soundbite of the series, “Protestants keep toasters in cupboards”.

-The original blackboard used by Derry Girls no longer exists, but it has been fatefully recreated by the artist who designed the original for the Channel 4 series.
+The original blackboard used by Derry Girls no longer exists, but it has been faithfully recreated by the artist who designed the original for the Channel 4 series.

 The blackboard has been recreated as an exhibition entitled Culture Lab: Don’t Believe the Stereotypes at the Ulster Museum in Belfast.
 It seeks to challenge perceptions that both communities have about each other.